BOSS - the British Oil Security Syndicate - fighting forecourt crime

 Reducing losses from fuel crime since 1991

-Annual membership of BOSS Payment Watch is £150 + VAT per site per annum.
+Annual BOSS Payment Watch subscription is £150 + VAT per site per annum.

 For a new user, there is a one-off registration and set-up fee of £50.00 + VAT.

 New users are sent a BOSS Payment Watch starter pack.
 Each pack contains a complete set of documentation and access to an electronic reporting system for managing BOSS Payment Watch at each site.

 Benefits of joining BOSS Payment Watch include:

 - Saves retailers time and effort in chasing No Means of Payment and Drive-Off debts.